boa-dev/temporal/CONTRIBUTING.md

 # Contributing to Temporal in Rust

-This project is currently highly experimental and fairly volatile.
-As such, while we do welcome contributions, we prefer that you open up an issue first beforehand to ensure the feature is not being actively worked on by a maintainer.
+We welcome contributions, feel free to checkout our open issues.
+If you find an issue you're interested in, please feel free to ask to be assigned.

-If you're interested in helping out but don't see an issue that's for you, please feel free to contact us on `Boa` Matrix server.
+If you're interested in helping out but don't see an issue that's for you, please feel free to contact us on `Boa`'s Matrix server.

 ## Contributor Information